ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 You can use the following parameters for the query:

-1. You start at the vertex A.
+1. You start at the node A.

-2. You finish with the vertex D.
+2. You finish with the node D.

 Anull